BLCM/ModCabinet/FAQ.md

 They didn't work well.
 Github search is awful for something like this, so we decided to get rid of them(at least for now)

 ## I'm not a modder/I already addded all my mods here, and I want to contribute.
 Can I add pages for mods from other authors?
 Sure!
 Most of them already has some info(at the begining of the file or on authors(mods) directory) so you can copypaste this info, format it right and add to a categories.
+Adding screenshots to existing pages will be appreciated as well.
+You can download them to [imgur](https://imgur.com/) and use direct link.
+More about how to format pages on the next question.

 ## How can I add my mods to this wiki and how I can format my mod page correctly?
 1. Go to [[Wiki|Home]] (well, you're already here actually)